ProjetoVerao2025/ChatbotRivis/README.md

 - After processing each information into readable text strings, the program saves the week's lunch and dinner in a .json file that will be stored and rewritten each week;

--

-- Finally, the program converts the content of the JSON file into a dictionary, sends a message on WhatsApp with the current meal features and, based on the feature, it writes a personalized one.
+- Finally, the program converts the content of the JSON file into a dictionary, sends a message on WhatsApp with the current meal features and, based on the feature, it writes a personalized message.